What's Happening With The Markets Right Now (And How Investors Can Better Respond)?

 • Reduce the size of its balance sheet

-What do these adjustments have to do with your investments?The markets tend to respond with more movement and fluctuation when talk about tightening monetary policy circles around, and as we saw, they did.
+What do these adjustments have to do with your investments?
+The markets tend to respond with more movement and fluctuation when talking about tightening monetary policy circles around, and as we saw, they did.

 4. Supply Chain Issues

-While many investors thought the supply chain issues would resolve themselves before the new year, that hasn’t been the case.Several reasons compound to make this issue so palpable, like the imbalance of supply and demand, capacity issues, labor shortages, pandemic-related restrictions, and more.
+While many investors thought the supply chain issues would resolve themselves before the new year, that hasn’t been the case.
+Several reasons compound to make this issue so palpable, like the imbalance of supply and demand, capacity issues, labor shortages, pandemic-related restrictions, and more.
 The COVID-19 pandemic certainly exacerbated these problems, and the supply chain side of the economy has yet to get back to “normal” (even a new normal).

-How Investors Can Respond With Strength
+How Investors Can Respond with Strength

-Perhaps the most important thing you can do in uncertain times is keep your eye on your long-term financial plan.Start by asking yourself this simple question,Have your long-term goals changed?If your answer is no, you’re likely best off staying the course.
-It’s important to recognize that you’re moving through a tough season, but prioritizing the long-term view could help put this blimp into perspective.Throughout your entire investment time horizon, you’ll experience periods that are more uncertain than others.
-The reasons driving them may change, but your response to them doesn’t have to.
-While you may not control the market movements, you are in control of your reactions and how you proceed with your investment decisions.
+Perhaps the most important thing you can do in uncertain times is keep your eye on your long-term financial plan.
+Start by asking yourself this simple question: have your long-term goals changed?
+If you answer no, you’re best off staying the course.
+It’s important to recognize that you’re moving through a tough season, but prioritizing the long-term view could help put this blimp into perspective.
+Throughout your entire investment time horizon, you’ll experience periods that are more uncertain than others.
+The reasons driving them may change, but your response doesn’t have to.
+While you may not control the market movements, you control your reactions and how you proceed with your investment decisions.
 Sticking with your investment plan in turbulent times is a challenge for nearly every investor out there.
 But if you’ve built a strong portfolio with your goals, time horizon, risk tolerance, and risk capacity in mind, you’ve set yourself up to weather the storms that come your way with strength.

 How We Can Help

-At the Dala Group, we’re passionate about helping you create a comprehensive financial plan that puts you on the path to reach your goals.We can help you build an investment portfolio that’s strategic, resilient, and tailored to your unique situation, like goals, risk tolerance, and more.
-Investing is a long-term practice, and when you have a portfolio built to last long-term, you can have more confidence to ride out challenging times.We would love to help you optimize your financial plan and ensure you aren’t missing out on the financial strategies that will put you in the best position long-term.
+At the Dala Group, we’re passionate about helping you create a comprehensive financial plan that puts you on the path to reaching your goals.
+We can help you build an investment portfolio that’s strategic, resilient, and tailored to your unique situation, like goals, risk tolerance, and more.
+Investing is a long-term practice, and when you have a portfolio built to last long-term, you can have more confidence to ride out challenging times.
+We would love to help you optimize your financial plan and ensure you aren’t missing out on the financial strategies that will put you in the best position long-term.
 Reach out today.

 This commentary reflects the personal opinions, viewpoints, and analyses of The Dala Group, LLC employees providing such comments.
 It should not be regarded as a description of advisory services provided by The Dala Group, LLC or performance returns of any The Dala Group, LLC client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing in this commentary constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 The Dala Group, LLC manages its clients’ accounts using various investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.